-A Fellow of the College of Labor and Employment Lawyers has provided this form to you as part of the process of nominating you as a neutral provider of dispute resolution services for membership in The College of Labor and Employment Lawyers.
+A Fellow of the College of Labor and Employment Lawyers has provided this form to you as part of the process of nominating you for membership.
 Please complete this form and return it to the nominator for submission to the College.
-The standards for admission to the College are high and admission is limited in number.
+The standards for admission to the College are high and admission is limited.
 If you are not selected, the nomination forms will be destroyed and any new nomination will be considered without regard to the prior application.

-The qualifications for election are set forth in Articles II and III of the By-Laws of the College.
-The By-Laws require that nominees have been in the field of labor and employment law for at least 20 years and have proven to their peers, the bar, bench and public that they possess:
+The qualifications for membership are set forth in Articles II and III of the By-Laws of the College.
+The By-Laws require that nominees have been in the field of labor and employment law for at least 20 years and have proven to their peers, the bar, and public that they possess:

-- ◆ The highest professional qualifications and ethical standards; - ◆ The highest level of character, integrity, professional expertise and leadership; - ◆ A commitment to fostering and furthering the objectives of the College; - Sustained, exceptionally high quality dispute resolution services to parties, bar, bench and public; and - Significant evidence of scholarship, teaching, lecturing, and/or distinguished published writings on labor and employment law.
+- The highest professional qualifications and ethical standards; - The highest level of character, integrity, professional expertise and leadership; - A commitment to fostering and furthering the objectives of the College; and - Significant scholarly contributions to the field of labor and employment law.

-In addition to the traits described above, a Fellow is expected to display other traits in the day- to-day practice of law.
-The list below is by no means complete, but is provided to nominators and nominees for their guidance in determining whether a candidate meets the expectations for a Fellow.
+In addition to the traits described above, a Fellow is expected to display other traits in the dayto-day performance of academic duties.
+The list below is provided to nominators and nominees for their guidance in determining whether a candidate meets the expectations for a Fellow.